zoudino/python_excel_automation/README.md

 # python_excel_automation
 This project used python, openpyxl, and excel to automation the process of inserting data into the excel sheet which reducing a large amount of time to manually doing those work
 I want to write a summary of how to use the scripts in here.
-So, we can go through the process smoothly tomorrow.
-As you recommended, the user has to create the following folders and paths:
 C:\reports
 C:\reports\inputs ( all the raw excel file will be stored in here) C:\reports\outputs